Privacy Policy

 B) UK GDPR Article 9 (health information – special category)

-• Health or social care (Article 9(2)(h)) – provision and management of health care and health systems/services.
+• Health or social care (Article 9(2)(h)) – the provision and management of health care and health systems and services

-We may also rely on other Article 9 conditions where appropriate (e.g., public health or safeguarding), always applying the minimum necessary approach.
+We may also rely on other Article 9 conditions where appropriate, for example public health or safeguarding, always applying the minimum necessary approach.

 C) Duty of confidentiality